The staff at All About Cats measured the facial proportions of 46 of the best-known cat breeds. But why does it feel wrong?

 Katdashians!
 Break the Musical! began 15 minutes late.
 If only that were its gravest error.

-There’s a whole history of woe for the pets of famous artists, especially when the creative types decided no ordinary cat or dog would do, and brought exotic creatures into their urban lives, or chose a rather macabre tribute to their animal lives.
+There’s a whole history of woe for the pets of famous artists, especially when the creative types decided no ordinary cat or dog would do.

 The newest employee of Serpukhov’s Museum of History and Art in Russia will receive his salary in the form of fish and patties.